Good Food: History

-Acquisistion by Discovery and closure
+On 31 August 2010, Good Food became the first UKTV channel to broadcast in high definition when Good Food HD launched as a Sky exclusive.
+As with a majority of HD channels, Good Food HD was an HD simulcast of the channel's schedule.

+As part of Virgin Media's deal to sell its share of UKTV, all five of UKTV's HD channels were added to Virgin's cable television service by 2012.
+Good Food HD was added to Virgin Media on 7 October 2011.

 On 1 April 2019, it was announced that UKTV co-owner Discovery Inc. would acquire the BBC's stake in Good Food.
 They took it over along with sister channels Home and Really in June.
 On 5 September 2019, Discovery announced that Good Food would merge with Food Network and close on 12 September 2019, with its programmes moving to the sister channel.
 Good Food was removed from Virgin Media on 11 September, while the channel itself was shut down on 12 September 2019, after which the channel space created in 2001 by UK Food ceased to exist.
 The last programme shown was an episode of Choccywoccydoodah.

-Subsidiary channels

-Good Food +1

-Alongside the main channel, a time shift channel was also operated: Good Food +1.
-Corresponding to the name on the main channel, it shows all programming from the channel one hour later, with no special idents or continuity used.

-The channel launched on Sky Digital as UK Food +1 on 12 November 2003, airing between 6am-7pm daily, before expanding fully like its main channel.
-It was later named UKTV Food +1 before going with its final name.

-Good Food HD

-On 13 July 2009, Virgin Media revealed that they were "currently in active talks" with UKTV about launching a high-definition version of Good Food on their cable television platform.
-Good Food HD launched on 31 August 2010 on Sky, broadcasting a HD simulcast of the channel's schedule.
-As part of Virgin Media's deal to sell its share of UKTV, all five of UKTV's HD channels were added to Virgin's cable television service by 2012.
-Good Food HD was added to Virgin Media on 7 October 2011.